HonestGoat/OGCWin/README.md

 ✅ **Debloat Windows** – Remove unnecessary bloatware for a leaner, faster system.
 ✅ **Privacy Enhancements** – Disable Windows telemetry, tracking, and data collection.
-✅ **Gaming Optimizations** – Tune Windows settings for improved gaming performance.
+✅ **Gaming optimisations** – Tune Windows settings for improved gaming performance.
 ✅ **Automated Software Installation** – Install essential apps, game launchers, and utilities with one click.
 ✅ **System Troubleshooting & Repair** – Diagnose and fix common Windows issues automatically.
-✅ **New PC Setup Wizard** – A step-by-step guide to optimizing a new PC or fresh Windows installation.
+✅ **New PC Setup Wizard** – A step-by-step guide to optimising a new PC or fresh Windows installation.
 ✅ **Easy to Use** – No tech knowledge required—just run the tool and follow the prompts.

 ---